 In addition you will need a stable holding device for slides and negative film of various formats, and that is what the new Kaiser FilmCopy Vario delivers, based on Kaiser's vast knowledge of processing flat film material.
 In combination with a copy stand or a suitable tripod and a backlight you will easily produce replicable results.

 The FilmCopy Vario comprises a film carrier, an insert for mounted 35 mm slides and a pair of format masks for negative strips and uncut 35 mm slide film strips.
 An extensive range of easy-to-change format masks and glass inserts for further film formats (4.5 x 6 cm, 6 x 6 cm, 6 x 7 cm, 6 x 9 cm and 24 x 66 mm panoramic format) is available as accessories.
-There is also an optional special carrier for mounted 4.5 x 6 and 6 x 6 slides in 7 x 7 cm mounts.
+The special FilmCopy Dia MF is designed for copying mounted 4.5 x 6 and 6 x 6 slides and includes therefor a separate holding device.

 Adjustable guide pins for various film widths are useful positioning aids when digitizing uncut film strips.

-Also included is a non-slip support mat sized 254 x 201 mm, that blocks stray light from a light box to get in the light path of the lens.
+Also included is an overlay mat sized 254 x 201 mm, that blocks stray light from a light box to get in the light path of the lens.